-- The contest is open to students in grades 7–12.
+- The contest was open to students in grades 7–12.

-- Entry is limited to one essay per student.
+- Entry was limited to one essay per student.

 - Essays must follow all contest guidelines.

-- Essays are due November 30, 2022 and may be submitted online in the form below or here.
+- Essays were due November 30, 2022 and must have been submitted online in the form below or here.

 - The essay must be between 500–2,000 words.
 Indicate the word count at the end of the essay.